← The Culinary Codex

 2. The South China Sea trade-network tradition — soy sauce (and its precursors, fermented bean preparations from China), garlic (a Chinese-trade introduction whose intensification in Philippine cuisine tracks Chinese commercial presence), wheat noodles, soy and tofu derivatives, the wok-based stir-fry technique.
 Tausug cuisine has these but uses them less than central-Visayan or Tagalog cooking does, because the Tausug position was as an exporter to the China trade rather than as a major importer of Chinese culinary inputs at the household level.

-3. The Indo-Malay Islamic tradition — turmeric, ginger, chili (Columbian-exchange but routed via Malay merchants and integrated as Malay-coded heat), galangal, lemongrass, coconut-based curries, the gulai family of coconut-and-spice braises, halal protein conventions, the substitution of beef and goat for the pork that pre-Islamic Philippine cuisine had used freely.
-This is the tradition that Tausug cooking shares with Bruneian, Malay, and Minangkabau cuisines — its defining distinction from the rest of Philippine cooking.
-The Islamization period from approximately the 14th century onward brought this tradition into Sulu, and the centuries of close exchange with the broader Malay-Islamic culinary world reinforced and deepened it.
+3. The Indo-Malay Islamic tradition — turmeric, ginger, chili (Columbian-exchange but routed via Malay merchants and integrated as Malay-coded heat), galangal, lemongrass, coconut-based curries, the gulai family of coconut-and-spice braises (a comparison drawn from the regional-foodways literature rather than from the early-modern corpus), halal protein conventions, the substitution of beef and goat for the pork that pre-Islamic Philippine cuisine had used freely.
+This is the tradition that — by standard comparative historiography of Southeast Asian cuisine — Tausug cooking shares with Bruneian, Malay, and Minangkabau cuisines; it is the defining distinction from the rest of Philippine cooking.
+The Islamization of Sulu, which the standard historiography dates from roughly the 14th century onward (the corpus itself attests the conversion mechanism — Mecca-connected merchants and the first Sultanate dynasty — without pinning the century), brought this tradition into Sulu, and the centuries of close exchange with the broader Malay-Islamic culinary world reinforced and deepened it.

 4. The Sulu maritime export tradition — what stayed home from the export economy.
 Pearls were not eaten.
 Beeswax was not eaten (the honey was, in domestic preparations).
 Tripang was eaten in domestic preparations after the export-grade product had been shipped.
 Inferior-grade tripang, fish that did not make export quality, and the byproducts of processing camps — these became part of the Tausug household repertoire.
 This is the trace the export economy left on the household table.